genterist/openMRS-Security/Capstone/FINAL.md

 ![](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/httpMethodError.png)

-Login page is still intacted (verified by visiting the login page)
+Login page is still intact (verified by visiting the login page)

 ### * NOTES:
 A very detailed stack trace was given which is a violation of "Fail securely" principle.
 Defaulting user to a default location should be a good way to mitigate this bug.